Spirent/openperf/tests/aat/api/v1/docs/PacketCapturesApi.md

 Delete all capture results

-Delete all inactive packet capture results.
+Delete all packet capture results which are inactive and not being transferred.
 Also deletes captured packets associated with the results.

 ### Example
 ```python